ahstat/ahstat.github.io/_posts/2014-1-11-Topography.md

 world would be if the sea level increased by +100m.
 ![100m increase of the sea level]({{site.baseurl}}/images/2014-1-11-Topography/world100.png)

-On this second map, the sea level increased by +1000m
+On this second map, the sea level increased by +1000m.
 ![1000m increase of the sea level]({{site.baseurl}}/images/2014-1-11-Topography/world1000.png)

+You can browse many other sea level shifts <a href=https://github.com/ahstat/topography/tree/master/outputs/world/outputs1920>here</a>.

 Note that the maps are bedrock, i.e. without any ice surface.
 That's why
 <a href="http://nsidc.org/data/atlas/news/bedrock_elevation.html" target="_blank">Antarctica forms several islands</a>